India Becomes Trump's Latest Trade Target

 Also Monday, Trump said he intends to end Turkey's status as a GSP beneficiary, based on that country's economic growth.

-Trade Minister Ruhsar Pekcan tweeted that Turkey will nevertheless press ahead with efforts to increase trade, calling the U.S. a "strategic partner."
+Trade Minister Ruhsar Pekcan tweeted that Turkey will press ahead with efforts to increase trade, calling the U.S. a "strategic partner."